Geometric invariants of locally compact groups: the homotopical perspective: Introduction

 It should be noted that the first steps in this direction have been taken by Kochlou\-kova, who proposed definitions of $\TopS^1(G)$~and~$\TopS^2(G)$ \cite{Ko04}.
 Her construction has the advantage of being very hands-on, relying on explicit generating sets and presentations, at the cost of leaving it unclear how to define $\TopS^n$ for $n\ge 3$ (in much the same way that the standard definitions of a group being finitely generated or finitely presented make it unclear how to define the higher properties~$\mathrm F_n$).
 Here, we provide a uniform definition of $\TopS^n$ for every~$n\in \NN$, and show that it recovers those of Kochloukova for $n\in \{1,2\}$.

 There is a parallel version of this story, where instead of the finiteness properties $\mathrm{F}_n$, one starts with their homological counterparts, properties~$\mathrm{FP}_n$ (possibly with the extra input of a commutative ring~$R$, which by omission is typically taken to be~$\ZZ$).
-Bieri and Renz have refined these properties to homological $\Sigma$-sets $\Sigma^n(G;R)$ \cite{BR88}, and the work of Abels and Tiemeyer provides topological analogues, properties $\mathrm{CP}_n$ \cite{AT97}.
-In a separate paper, we shall focus on this perspective, defining homological $\Sigma$-sets $\TopS^n(G; R)$ for locally compact Hausdorff groups~$G$ \cite{BHQ}.
-Besides establishing several analogues of results in the present article, that paper also re-frames both theories in terms of coarse geometry and relates the two flavors of the theory by showing that, as in the discrete case,
+Bieri and Renz have refined these properties to homological $\Sigma$-sets $\Sigma^n(G;R)$ \cite{BR88}, and the work of Abels--Tiemeyer provides topological analogues, properties $\mathrm{CP}_n$ \cite{AT97}.
+In a separate paper, we focus on this perspective, defining homological $\Sigma$-sets $\TopS^n(G; R)$ for locally compact Hausdorff groups~$G$ \cite{BHQ}.
+Besides establishing several analogues of results in the present article, that paper re-frames both theories in terms of coarse geometry and relates them by showing that, as in the discrete case,